bawejakunal/Frame-Seller/README.md

 ## Further Improvements
 1. Use AngularJS in future assignments
 2. As suggested by Prof. Donald Ferguson, segregate the microservices further into Order, Payment and User.
-3. Add Idempotency-Key to Stripe API usage.
+3. Add randomly generated `idempotency_key` in `stripe.Charge.create()` method call to implement [Stripe Idempotent Requests](https://stripe.com/docs/api/python#idempotent_requests) for retrying payment requests that fail due to network errors.